 On 14th July we leave tiny Stewart, British Columbia.
 But not before we quickly cross the US border to learn that the salmons in the eponymous river still are on their way up.
 What a pity – no bears fishing delicious salmons.

 We head further southwards.
 Towards the US border.
 Some 1500 km to the Lower 48.
 A journey not known as incredibly interesting – for most of the time.
-Nevertheless, the Inside Passage, this ferry connecting northern British Columbia with Vancouver Island is renowned to be beautiful and this time of the year fully booked until the sea will freeze again.
+Nevertheless, the Inside Passage, this ferry connecting northern British Columbia with Vancouver Island is renowned for its beauty and fully booked until the sea will freeze again.

 What to do.
 We’re on the way to Smithers.
 Never heard?
 No problem, more about that a little later.
 On the way 1 of the few highlights of the next 1500km: the Bear Glacier.
 Probably the world’s most visible glacier on the roadside.